mkierzenka/SWDevProj/README.md

 * doc.md: create diagram for architecture section

-* Add underscore to all private fields (KVStore)

 * Figure out how to use port numbers

 * Test network from different machines

-* Print out error message and number before asserts

 * Move reader and writer parent classes into new directory